 - Communities gain control over their power supply.

 Existing programs in Marin, Sonoma, Lancaster, Monterey, and elsewhere show that Community Choice Energy provides a wide range of benefits:

 CCE introduces competition into the marketplace and provides customers with a choice about the energy sources they wish to support

 CCE is typically run by a public agency, accountable to the community, not shareholders.
 Surplus funds may be reinvested locally in renewable energy, energy efficiency, and jobs.

 CCE may help communities achieve their climate action goals by lowering energy-related greenhouse gas emissions through cleaner, renewable energy choices.
 Monterey Bay Community Power’s default offering is 100% carbon-free, and they also offer a 100% California solar and wind choice.
 Clean Power Alliance offers 100% renewable energy as a default option in many cities in Ventura County and other areas of its service territory.

 CCE may provide customers renewable energy options at rates competitive with Pacific Gas & Electric and Southern California Edison.
-Monterey Bay Community Power is expected to generate $44 million in surplus revenue in 2019, which will fund customer rebates, programs, and reserves.
+Monterey Bay Community Power was expected to generate $44 million in surplus revenue in 2019, which will is funding customer rebates, programs, and reserves.